PrabalS12/Problem-Statement-Restaurant-Tracking-and-Monitoring-System/README.md

         b. we need to fill the entire business hours interval with uptime and downtime from these 2 observations based on some sane interpolation logic.

-<b>API requirement: </b> We build two APIs for triggering & generating report and one API for data import and caching.
+<b>API requirement: </b> We build two APIs for triggering & generating reports and one API for data import and caching.

 1. <i>/trigger_report</i> endpoint that will trigger report generation from the data provided (stored in DB)
         1. No input